tree-pi/rhythm_learning/doc/model_math.md

 e.g. Length of $[2,1,0,1]*4 + ([2,1,0] + [2,0,1])*2$ = 4+1+3+3+1+1 = 13.

 ## features (or bugs) of this scheme
 - concatenation of patterns are the same length as treating them seperately.
-E.g. Length([2,0,1]+[2,1,0]) = Length([2,0,1,2,1,0]).
+E.g. Length([2,0,1]+[2,1,0]) = Length([2,0,1,2,1,0]), both representing an infinite loop of [2,0,1,2,1,0,2,0,1,2,1,0...].
 Which may be okay since when I listen to this I will group the full 6 beats as one group...

 - by default, the last chunk of pattern repeats repetitively unless the repetition number is specified.
 This prior could be adjusted to fits human intuition better.